minhwanoh/SimExm/README.md

 The simulation is run through simple scripts.
 There are four steps to a SimExm script:

-1. Choosing a ground truth dataset to simulate.
+1. Creating the ground_truth object, the labeling, expansion and optics units.
 2. Choosing labeling parameters and running the labeling simulation.
-2. Choosing optics parameters and running the imaging simulation.
+2. Running the imaging simulation.
 3. Saving, or visualizing the simulated output.

-An example script can be found here: ./scripts/run_sim_easy.py A more advanced script can be found here: ./scripts/run_sim_advanced.py
+An example script can be found here: ./scripts/run_sim.py

-Make sure to check out both to get a better understanding of how to build a sim script.
+Make sure to check it out to get a better understanding of how to build a sim script.

 Alternatively you can use the the IPython Notebooks which can be found in ./notebooks.
 To start the notebooks:

 `cd ./notebooks; jupyter notebook`

+or:

+`make notebook`